 A novel strain of coronavirus was first identified in Wuhan, China in December 2019, and the disease caused by it, COVID-19, was subsequently declared a pandemic by the World Health Organization in March 2020.
-The continuing preventative and precautionary measures that hospitals and federal, state, local, and international governments have taken to mitigate the spread of the disease has led to restrictions on, disruptions in, and other related impacts on elective procedure rates.
+The preventative and precautionary measures that hospitals and federal, state, local, and international governments took to mitigate the spread of the disease led to restrictions on, disruptions in, and other related impacts on elective procedure rates.
+On May 5, 2023 the World Health Organization declared the end of the COVID-19 pandemic as a public health emergency.

-Further, worldwide supply chain disruption relating to the COVID-19 pandemic has resulted in delays and component shortages that have and may continue to impact our ability to manufacture our products by extending our lead times.
-These disruptions may, among other things, impact our ability to satisfy customer demand, which could negatively impact our results of operations.
+The worldwide supply chain disruption relating to the COVID-19 pandemic resulted in delays and component shortages that impacted and may continue to impact our ability to manufacture our products by extending our lead times.
+These disruptions, or disruptions from future pandemics, among other things, may continue to impact our ability to satisfy customer demand, which could negatively impact our results of operations.

-These challenges and restrictions will likely continue for the duration of the pandemic, which is uncertain, and could continue beyond the pandemic.
-Many jurisdictions are relaxing restrictions and resuming business operations, but a resurgence in infections or mutations of the coronavirus that causes COVID-19 could cause governments, hospitals, public institutions, or other authorities to reinstate such restrictions or impose additional restrictions.
-Given the dynamic nature of this situation, the Company cannot reasonably estimate the impacts of COVID-19 on our financial condition, results of operations or cash flows in the future.
-However, if a resurgence occurs and governments mandate restrictions, including restrictions on elective surgeries, we expect that it could have a material adverse impact on our revenue growth, operating profit and cash flow, lead to revised payment terms with certain of our customers, and change the effective tax rate driven by changes in the mix of earnings across the Company's jurisdictions.
+Most jurisdictions have relaxed restrictions and resumed business operations, but a resurgence in infections or mutations of the coronavirus that causes COVID-19 could cause governments, hospitals, public institutions, or other authorities to reinstate such restrictions or impose additional restrictions.
+If a resurgence occurs, or a new pandemic arises, and governments mandate restrictions, including restrictions on elective surgeries, we expect that it could have a material adverse impact on our revenue growth, operating profit and cash flow, leading to revised payment terms with certain of our customers, and could change the effective tax rate driven by changes in the mix of earnings across the Company's jurisdictions.